 - Poor quality tins, though cheap to purchase initially, will have a short life expectancy, tend to rust easily and will lack the thickness required to cook evenly.
 This principle also applies to cooking equipment in general; you pay for what you get.

 - Weigh out the ingredients properly using a set of scales or a measuring jug for liquids.
 Sure, you can see programs whereby the cook throws in a bit of this and bit of that but you have to realize that they can do this only because they have a wealth of experience cooking.
 They have an empathy and feel for cooking that only comes with years of practice.
 Most people do not and if they want success, will need to stick to the measurements indicated in the recipe.

-Before cooking, always make sure that you have read the recipe through carefully and have all the required ingredients and correct baking equipment at hand.
+Before cooking, always make sure that you have carefully read through the recipe and have all the required ingredients and correct baking equipment at hand.
 If the recipe requires a 6″ tin, use the correct size and if you don’t own one, go and buy it!
 Why waste all that time and money buying and preparing the ingredients then baking the cake for the result to be a flop because you used the wrong sized pan.
 In most cases, a person who cut corners will spend more money on repeated failures than in getting the correct equipment in the first place.
 Remember, that a good quality cake tin will give years of happy baking.

 Check and recheck that you are using the correct type of flour.
 There are numerous types of flour e.g. plain, self-raising, wholemeal etc. with each type having its own specific properties and suited to a particular types of baking.